Vivek-k001/DEDO/README.md

 # DEDO - A Flutter To-Do App

 Dedo is a simple and intuitive to-do app built with **Flutter** to help you organize your tasks efficiently.
-It combines **task management, categories, real-time notifications, and activity tracking** in a clean modern UI...
+It combines **task management, categories, real-time notifications, and activity tracking** in a clean modern UI.

 ---